procf/procf.github.io/content/authors/Soohee/_index.md

     - course: B.Sc. in Aerospace Engineering
       institution: Texas A&M-College Station
       year: 2021
+    - course: B.A. in Mathematics
+      institution: Texas A&M-College Station
+      year: 2021
 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the